 Established in 2010, the Women in Resources Awards (WIRA) recognise individuals and organisations working to build a world-class industry which provides attractive career opportunities and enhances the recognition and participation of women in the sector.

-CME are pleased to have the following sponsors for the 2017 Women in Resources Awards:
+CME thanks the following companies for their sponsorship of the 2017 Women in Resources Awards.

 Platinum Sponsors - BHP Billiton and Chevron